A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Results Discussion

 Only at wavelengths $\lambda > 40\mu\mathrm{m}$ is the majority of emergent emission due to dust heated primarily by stars, with a significant contribution to the total emission out to $\lambda\sim 10^2 \mu\mathrm{m}$, particularly in the galactic nucleus.
 Even at wavelengths $\lambda > 150\mu\mathrm{m}$, $\sim 20\%$ of the dust emission is due to AGN-heating (reaching significantly into, e.g., Herschel bands).
 This is in contrast to the common observational assumption that the cold dust component can be attributed solely to stellar-heated dust.
-The effect would be even more noticeable in the total spectrum if the host galaxy were undergoing a weaker starburst or if the AGN were more luminous.
-This point has been made using radiative post-processing of galaxy merger simulations that sub-grid prescriptions for black hole accretion and feedback \citep{McKinney_2021}, but here we confirm that this remains true in a system that resolves the AGN torus dust structure.
+The effect would be even more noticeable in the total spectrum if the host galaxy were undergoing a weaker starburst or if the AGN were more luminous. {Indeed, estimating the star formation rate (SFR) using the far-IR luminosity $L_\mathrm{8-1000\mu\mathrm{m}}$ and the \citet{Bell_2003} calibration gives $\sim160 M_\odot/~\mathrm{yr}$, whereas excluding the AGN component in the luminosity yields $\sim110 M_\odot/~\mathrm{yr}$, which is closer to the actual SFR in this system.
+Thus, such far-IR estimates of SFR may be overestimates if there is a buried AGN providing some of the heating.} This point has been made using radiative post-processing of galaxy merger simulations that use {semi-analytic modeling or} sub-grid prescriptions black hole accretion and feedback {\citep{Schneider_2015, McKinney_2021, Di_Mascia_2021, Di_Mascia_2023}}, but here we confirm that this remains true in a system that resolves the AGN torus dust structure. {Interestingly, the AGN heating at these wavelengths occur due to absorption of the hot dust from the torus, rather than the disk emission.
+However, at later stages in the galaxy spectral evolution, it is possible that BH-driven outflows could generate optically-thin pathways that allow the disk emission to heat ISM dust directly}.